 The primary job of Disk Cleanup is to go through your computer’s drives and delete the files in them.
 That’s why its icon has a brush going to work on a drive.
-Disk Cleanup essentially cleans your drives, but it neither affects your system’s functionality and nor does it touch your personal files.
+Disk Cleanup essentially cleans your drives, but it neither affects your system’s functionality and nor does it touch your files.

 Disk Cleanup is a native tool of Microsoft’s Windows operating system.
-It’s very likely you see Disk Cleanup anytime you turn on your PC and start using it, but just like many of the other tools and features of your Windows, you’re unaware of its full functionality.
+You likely see Disk Cleanup anytime you turn on your PC and start using it, but just like many of the other tools and features of your Windows, you’re unaware of its full functionality.
 The simple truth is, you don’t know half of what Dis Cleanup is capable of, but that’s the whole point of this guide, isn’t it?

-Knowing all that is fine and good but what does the tool actually do?
+Knowing all that is fine and good but what does the tool do?
 In a nutshell, it gets rid of cache, temporary and log files dumped by your operating system and the programs installed on it.
 But is there more?
 Yep.
 A lot more, even.

 1. Keeps Your Hard Disk from Becoming Obese – Any hard disk that is clogged up by redundant files will fail to perform properly.
 It will also prevent you from storing more files in it.